robfatland/pythonbytes/projects/bees/README.md

 When this runs properly it will either return a number of bees or it will return 'drone lost'.

 The challenge of this project is to think about the logic for locating the bee hives.
-If there was no danger of losing drones you could just send the drone out four million times to every possible location in the orchard.
-However since the drones will eventually all wind up stuck in the baobab trees it behooves you to come up with a more efficient strategy.
+Since the lost drones cost some money you would like to be efficient in your search.

-Notice that you can augment your Python program with an incredibly powerful computer: You can use your own brain to make suggestions by means of an input statement.
+Notice that you can augment your Python program with an incredibly powerful computer: You can use your own brain to make suggestions.
+Good luck!